 - Text-only items.
 These items can be used as expandable/collapsible headers for sets of links.
-You can nest links using any number of header levels. - Axiom forms.
-Form-enabled files will be opened as forms by default.
-The available shortcut parameters allow specifying an optional Quick Filter, and whether the file should be opened in the current window or a new window (default is current window). - Web reports.
-The available shortcut parameters allow specifying whether the report should be opened in the current window or a new window (default is current window).
+You can nest links using any number of header levels.

+- Web-enabled files.
+The following file types can be displayed and opened from the Navigation menu:

+- ° Axiom forms

+- ° Web reports

+- ° Visualization reports

 • Folders.
-The folder structure (including any subfolders) will display in the Navigation panel, automatically showing all web-enabled files that the user has rights to access.
-Folders without any web-enabled files will not display in the Navigation panel.
-This provides an easy way to display all relevant contents of a particular folder in the navigation pane.
+If a folder is added to the task pane, the folder structure (including any subfolders) will display in the Navigation menu, automatically showing all web-enabled files that the user has rights to access.
+Folders without any web-enabled files will not display in the Navigation menu.
+This provides an easy way to display all relevant contents of a particular folder in the Navigation menu.